The Communist Model

 - Daypart – segments or divisions of the broadcast day for programming and

-- research purposes.
 Radio clock or hot clock

 - Morning drive time 6-10 am